nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws3.md

 === "Configure Security Group"

-    A security group s a set of firewall rules that control the traffic for your instance.
+    A security group is a set of firewall rules that control the traffic for your instance.
 On this page you can add rules to allow specific traffic to reach your instance.
 You can create a new security group or select from an existing one.

 ### Step 6: Review and Launch instance